AEI-ACR/pyseobnr/docs/source/expert_mode.rst

 - Intermediate results: e.g. waveform modes in particular frames
 - Additional output: e.g. the dynamics

-The last category is of most interest to those that want addditional information from the mode.
+The last category is of most interest to those that want additional information from the mode.
 As an example, one can easily access the dynamics with

 .. code-block:: python